sourcehut-mirrors/chawan/doc/hacking.md

 * Boolean operators (`||` etc.) belong on the same line as the left-hand expression.

+### JavaScript style

+Similar to C style.

+* 80 spaces per line.
+Indent with 4 spaces (not mixed with tabs).
+* Prefer `const`/`let` to `var`.
+* Braces go on the same line as the statement or function.
+* `if`, `for`, etc. must have braces unless each part fits on a single line.
+* Boolean operators (`||` etc.) belong on the same line as the left-hand expression.

+Note: although QJS has an optimizer, compared to that of a static language it is very limited.
+Some ugliness is acceptable if it results in more efficient code.

 ## Features to avoid

 List of Nim features/patterns that sound like a good idea but aren't, for